What is this Charge?

 How long will this remain?

-The Authority will reassess the need each year with hopes of reducing it if funding from other options increase.
-The Authority would lower the charge to match only what is needed to fund our operations.
+The Authority will reassess the need each year and adjust the charge to a minimum or to match what is needed to fund our operations.

 I recycle.
 Don’t you receive enough money from the recycling you receive?

-It is true that we generate some money from the paper and commingled recycling, but it does not cover the costs of fuel, maintenance and other costs associated with running those programs.
-Also, recycling is a commodity, and prices for the recycling fluctuate so the amount we receive varies.
+It is true that we generate some money from the paper recycling, but it does not cover the costs of fuel, maintenance and other costs associated with running those programs.
+We share some of those monies with participating schools and non-profits organizations that are grandfathered in the payout program.
+Also, recycling is a commodity, and prices for the recycling fluctuate so the amount we receive varies, and actually after China began to regulate the plastic waste being shipped in the market has made a drastic change, and we are paying for companies to take our commingled materials.

 How much is this charge for?

-This is a $4.75 per improved parcel charge plus the Auditor’s handling fee of 3%.
+This is a $2.00 (a year) per improved parcel charge plus the Auditor’s handling fee of 3%.
 The Authority does not receive any of the 3% handling fee.

 I have been hearing about the local Municipalities voting no, is this for the charge and will it stop the charge from being applied?

 No, the charge was placed under the “Current Plan”, and is completely separate.
-What the Municipalities are voting on is the new Draft Plan set to run 2015-2029.
-The charge will remain and begin to be collected in February 2015.
-However, a new revenue option (designation contract fees) in the new Plan may provide a way for the Authority to fund the required programs in other ways and reduce the amount of the charge in the future.
-The Authority is currently working towards this option.
+What the Municipalities were voting on was a the 2015-2029 Plan.
+The charge will remain and is collected yearly.
+However, a new revenue option (designation contract fees) in the current Plan provided a way for the Authority to fund the required programs in other ways and reduce the amount of the charge several times.

 If the local Municipalities are not voting on the charge, what are they voting on?

-The 2015-2029 Solid Waste Management Plan for the Jefferson-Belmont Regional Solid Waste Authority.
+The Solid Waste Management Plan for the Jefferson-Belmont Regional Solid Waste Authority (aka JB Green Team).
 The Authority is mandated by the Ohio EPA to put together a Draft Plan every 7 years that must be approved by 60% Municipality population of each County without veto.
-The last one was done in 2008 which is the Current Plan of 2008-2023.
+The last one was done in 2015 which is the current 2015-2029 Solid Waste Management Plan .
 The municipalities are notified and provided copies of the Draft Plan for consideration and comment.
 If the Plan is not agreed on and approved, the Ohio EPA will then write a Plan for Jefferson Belmont Counties as they wish it to be without any approval from local Municipalities.